ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

 What inspired you to do the project?
 What problem is your device solving?

 - The inspiration for our project was less of an "inspiration", more of a "maximize what we had".
 Due to our neumerous manufacturer issues that made the original project (CNC machine) impossible.
 We took everything that remained functional on our PCB, and asked ourselves what is the coolest project we could make.
 Specifically, we had 1 board semi functional including the SAMW25, Mosfet driver for big DC motor, Stepper driver, all of the power regulation (24V, 5V, 3.3V) and a QWIIC connector to I2C.
 From here, we came up with this boat stabilizer idea (control moment gyro/CMG) as it perfectly maximizes our functional hrdware.
-Our original CNC spindle motor was repurposed to spin a flywheel, the stepper motor could be used as the gimbal actuator (later decided to use a simple servo instead), and the QWIIC connector allows us to connect an external IMU to measure a the tilt of a boat so that the CMG could actively compensate and reduce the rocking motion.
+Our original CNC spindle motor was repurposed to spin a flywheel, the stepper motor could be used as the gimbal actuator (later decided to use a simple servo instead), and the QWIIC connector allows us to connect an external IMU to measure a the tilt of a boat so that the CMG could actively compensate and counteract the rocking motion.

 How do you use the Internet to augment your device functionality?